tzphuang/tankgame/README.md

 1. Open intellij and open the new imported project
 2. There should be a tab to the side of intellij after loading up everything that says 1:project written vertically or whatever is the current top left
-3. Here you will see files, press interpreter > Interpreter.java > scroll down to the “public static void main” function > (press on the file somewhere if not already clicked to reference the page) click the green left play arrow on the left of the main function
+3. Here you will see files, press launcher > Launcher.java > scroll down to the “public static void main” function > (press on the file somewhere if not already clicked to reference the page) click the green left play arrow on the left of the main function
 4. Press run